KospY/BasSDK/Components/ThunderRoad/Damager.md

 "All" Deals damage in all directions

 ### Penetration Length
-The Penetration Length is the main use of showing how long the blade is.
+The Penetration Length extends to the length of the blade, and is made for slashing objects.
 For swords, this will extend the length of the whole blade, and for axes it shall show the height of the blade.
 This is mainly used for slashing, for where the depth must be the distance between the length and the edge of the blade, or, for axes, the damager should be set up with slashing and piercing combined.

 ![](https://i.imgur.com/0pFZG73.png)

 ### Penetration Depth
 The Penetration Depth is to depict how far a weapon can pierce an object.
 For example, a dagger has a Penetration Depth set to end at the handle, meaning that it will stop piercing once it reaches that point.

-For Slash Damagers, this length must be from center to the edge of the blade, and for axe damagers, the depth goes from slash to how far the axe is to pierce.
+For Slash Damagers, the Penetration Depth must be from center to the edge of the blade, and for axe damagers, the depth goes from the edge of the blade to how far the axe is to pierce.

 ![](https://i.imgur.com/NJTLlsN.png)  ![](https://i.imgur.com/4TQTW3w.png)